koscim/for-approval/README.md

 * d3-interpolate (Interpolators)
 * d3-scale (Scales)
 * d3-selection (Selections)
+* d3-shape (Shapes)

-Scales (scaleBand for labels and scaleLinear for values) are created using the d3-scale module.
+Scales (scaleBand for labels and scaleLinear for values, scaleOrdinal) are created using the d3-scale module.
 Axes are created using the d3-axis module.
 Interpolators (interpolateLab for calculating color values as well as bar dimensions based on value) are created using the d3-interpolate module.
+Shapes (pie and arc) are created using the d3-shape module.

 ## Create React App